Sing along when the chorus rolls around (with apologies to Helen Reddy):

 As with nearly every other aspect in the fight for equal opportunities and treatment, our health as women was based on a single shiny little myth: success would come to those who were willing to work hard, sacrifice, and follow the rules.
 Airbrushed media images of buns of steel and boobies of plastic sold a diet-exercise message based on an absurdly crude formula—”calories in, calories out”— with one simple rule that would guarantee success: “eat less and move more.”

 So we did.
-We ate less and exercised more and got really tired and hungry and cranky—and when that didn’t really work, we bought treadmills and diet pills, Lean Cuisines and leg warmers.
+We ate less and exercised more and got tired and hungry and cranky—and when all that work didn’t really work in terms of giving us the bodies we were told we should have, we bought treadmills and diet pills, Lean Cuisines and leg warmers.
 We got our health advice from Jane (“feel the burn”) Fonda and Marie (“I’m a little bit country”) Osmond.
 We flailed through three decades of frustration, culminating— unsurprisingly enough—in the self-flagellation of Spanx® and the aptly-named Insanity®.

 [Jane Fonda circa 1982]